MSD Manual

 Treatment of Stomach Cancer

-Curative surgery involves removal of most or all of the stomach and adjacent lymph nodes and is reasonable in patients with disease limited to the stomach and perhaps the regional lymph nodes (< 50% of patients).
-Adjuvant chemotherapy or combined chemotherapy and radiation therapy after surgery may be beneficial if the tumor is resectable.
+Curative surgery involves removal of most (subtotal gastrectomy) or all (total gastrectomy) of the stomach and adjacent lymph nodes and is reasonable in patients with disease limited to the stomach and perhaps the regional lymph nodes (< 50% of patients).
+Depending on the initial stage of the tumor, some patients receive chemotherapy before surgery and after surgery.
+This strategy, termed perioperative chemotherapy, was the standard of care (12).

 Key Points